kobotabby/kobotabby/README.md

-🪿 System Design Engineering Student at the University of Waterloo 🪿
+🪿 Welcome!
+I am Ethan, a System Design Engineering Student at the University of Waterloo.
+Have fun exploring my projects for awareness or inspiration! 🪿
 - 📫 How to reach me ... ethanganca@gmail.com

 <!---